warp-contracts/gateway/README.md

    - Only if we get TX_CONFIRMATION_SUCCESSFUL_ROUNDS within TX_CONFIRMATION_MAX_ROUNDS AND response for the given transaction is the same for all the successful rounds

-   * the "confirmation" info for given transaction in updated in the database.
+   * the "confirmation" info for a given transaction is updated in the database.

 ![confrim interactions task](./docs/conf_task.png)